-- Wash and dry their hands often, especially before eating or preparing food, after going to the toilet and after handling contaminated surfaces and items - Clean and disinfect any cuts and wounds and cover with waterproof dressings - Seek medical advice as soon as possible if they feel unwell or they cannot access or have run out of prescribed medications - Do not prepare or handle food if they have diarrhoea and/or vomiting - Support one another and talk to each other.
+- Wash and dry their hands often, especially before eating or preparing food and after handling contaminated surfaces and items - Clean and disinfect any cuts and wounds and cover with waterproof dressings - Seek medical advice as soon as possible if they feel unwell or they cannot access or have run out of prescribed medications - Do not prepare or handle food if they have diarrhoea and/or vomiting - Support one another and talk to each other.
 Seek medical advice for those who may not be coping with the stresses of the emergency.